 Why did you reduce the price of an online passport application?

 The Government reduced the cost of an online passport application to encourage passport applicants to make their application online.
 Approximately 70 per cent of all passport applications are adult renewals.
 The Passport Online Renewal Service is part of the Government’s commitment to better, more convenient, cost-effective public services.
-Take-up rates for the service will be measured as part of ‘Result 10’: ensuring that an average of 70 per cent of transactions with government are completed electronically by 2017.
+Up take rates for the service will be measured as part of ‘Result 10’: ensuring that an average of 70% of transactions with the government are completed electronically by 2017.

 Why did you reduce the price by the amount chosen?